nesdoug/M8TE/Readme.txt

       sometimes it wouldn't sort by brightness
     - import palette options allow less than
       256 colors to get from an image
+1.4 - added brushes "multi select" and "map edit"
+      (replaces clone brushes, now removed)
+    - command keys x=cut and a=select all added.
+    - change v=paste and y=vertical flip
+    - slight change to "best color" formula
+      (should prefer a color closer to the original hue rather than a wrong color of the same brightness)
+    - minor bug fixes
+    - added a checkbox on import options, auto- put imported tiles on map (now off by default)
+    - importing a 128x128 image (or smaller) now only blanks the needed tiles, and starts at the selected tile
+    - allow small images to be imported as palettes (as small as 2x1) to allow 16x1 images as a palette 1.5 - bumped up version # to show that there were lots of changes

 This app is for generating, editing, and arranging SNES tiles and tilemaps (and palettes).